cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2021-10-11-Labuladong.md

 - there are many applications in which data can be more naturally viewed as having a cyclic order, with well-defined neighboring relationships, but no fixed beginning or end.

-- esentially a singularly linked list, the `next reference of the tail node` is set to refer back to the head of the list (rather than null),
+- essentially a singularly linked list, the `next reference of the tail node` is set to refer back to the head of the list (rather than null),

 ![Screen Shot 2022-03-03 at 22.17.09](https://i.imgur.com/4tzqpWi.png)